kohler/hotcrp/etc/settingdescriptions.md

   Examples: <span class="taghh tag-weight-100">weight-100</span>,
   <span class="taghh tag-weight-900">weight-900</span>.

+A tag can appear in more than one list.
-Submissions with multiple styled tags will appear with
+Submissions with multiple styles will appear with
 <span class="taghh tagbg tag-red tag-orange tag-underline">combined styles</span>.